ZosBHAI/tech_notes/technical_notes/Azure_Fabric.md

 	+  If you create database, all are external.
 	+  LDW  store the metadata about the underlying
 	+ You cannot create Table or Materilaized View or Index on the view
++ Fabric Vs Synapse
+	+ Synapse we need to provision cluster then run the query
+	+ Synapase is Paas, client is responsible for managing the Platform
+	+ Number of nodes provisioned are determined by the end user
 - Why Azure Synapse:[Ref](https://www.youtube.com/watch?v=DL36iVJK8w4) (37:24)
 	  1) Point is integration b/w ADLS and DataWarehouse is seemless
 	  2) Need not worry about the compute, say for example you need a seperate DBricks or HDInsight